Kunhao-Liu/ViewExtrapolator/multiview/README.md

 # for example:
 python trainer.py --data_dir data/hugetrike --result_dir results/hugetrike
 ```
-You can view the training process at `http://localhost:8080`.
+The remote viewer will be automatically launched, where you can view the training process at `http://localhost:8080`.

 ### 3.2 Render the artifact-prone video